linkedin/rest.li/README.md

 git push origin [your_branch]
 ```

-Create a pull request from `[your_branch]` into `gh-pages` using the ["New pull request"](https://github.com/linkedin/rest.li/compare/gh-pages...) tool on GitHub.
-Have someone review, approve, and merge your PR into `gh-pages`.
+Create a [pull request](https://github.com/linkedin/rest.li/compare/gh-pages...) from `[your_branch]` into `gh-pages`, have someone review, approve, and merge your PR into `gh-pages`.
 Clean up by deleting your branch on GitHub, unless whoever merged your branch did so already.

 Now you're done, and the documentation change should be live!